SaadRada/Dev-Roadmap/JavaScipt/README.md

     ```
   - #### Nullish Coalescing Operator And Logical Or

-    It is used to replace Null , Undifined and 0 with other values
+    It is used to replace Null , Undefined and 0 with other values

-    || : replace Null, Undifined and 0
+    || : replace Null, Undefined and 0
-    ?? : replace Null and Undifined
+    ?? : replace Null and Undefined

     ```
     let price

-    console.log(`the price is ${price || 100}`); // price is undifined the outpout will be => the price is 100
+    console.log(`the price is ${price || 100}`); // price is undefined the outpout will be => the price is 100

     let user = null